-6 Learning Codes \$420.00 1 CIMA Master Instructor ISBN 9781337786867 \$258.70
+6 Learning Codes \$420.00

+1 CIMA Master Instructor ISBN 9781337786867 \$258.70

 - 1. Complete the required number of Program clock hours. - 2.
-Complete and submit all clinic practical worksheets, to demonstrate completion of State requirements. - 3.
-Pass the School's final written and practical exams. - 4.
-Complete the required theory hours and pass all written theory exams.
+Complete and submit all practical skill assignments via the practical skill worksheets, to demonstrate completion of practical skill requirements. - 3.
+Complete all assigned written and practical exams with a passing score.